Chinese passport: Validity

 The passport previously had an across-the-board 5-year period of validity.
 Since 2007, ordinary passports are valid for 10 years for bearers above 16 years of age, and for 5 years for bearers below 16 years of age, and diplomatic or service passports are valid for 4 years.
 According to the 2006 Passport Law of the People's Republic of China, renewal of previously issued passports ended on January 1, 2007.
 However, passports renewed before 2007 remained valid until expiry.

 Format

 The newest version of the regular Chinese passport is the biometric version, which replaced its predecessors "Form 92", "Form 97-1" and "Form 97-2", but Form "97-2" passport is still being issued for single group tourism to Russia in some Sino-Russia broder cities and valid for only 3 months or after returning to China.
 It was released to the general public in May 2012.
 The passport contains 48 pages.

 Ordinary Passport - Inside

 Version "1982"

 The Form "1982" ordinary Chinese passport is a hand-written passport and issued in 1982.
 Chinese, French and English are used in all pages.

 Version "1992"

-The Form "1992" ordinary Chinese passport is a machine-readable passport, and issued in 1992.
+The Form "1992" ordinary Chinese passport is not a machine-readable passport, and issued in 1992.